geraintpalmer/cm/assessment/index.md

   + **Sources (10%)** You have used appropriate referencing and attribution of information and data.

 + OVERALL (20%)
-  + *Reserved for any other business: penalties, exceptional work, my overall opinion of the work, how it all fits together, and so on.*
+  + *Reserved for any other business: penalties, exceptional work, how it all fits together, and so on.*